flatiron/blacksmith/README.md

 It is important to take note of the convention:

 ```
-  Convention: Page content will be rendered in a partial of the same name by default.
+  Convention: By default, page content will be rendered in a partial of the same name by default.
 ```

 Alternatively we could have specified a specific partial to use.
 If no partial is specified and the default partial is not found then **no metadata would be rendered** (in this case author name, date of post, etc).